Meredith Dost, PhD

 PhD dissertation at Harvard University: "Bureaucratic (In)competence in a Federalist System: How Administrative Burden Impacts Participation in U.S. Elections."
 I examine how policy administration of means-tested government programs shapes citizens' political lives, focusing on Medicaid.

-Loyalists and Switchers: Characterizing Voters' Responses to Donald Trump's Campaign and Presidency, with Ryan Enos and Jennifer Hochschild, 2020, Political Science Quarterly.
+"Loyalists and Switchers: Characterizing Voters' Responses to Donald Trump's Campaign and Presidency," with Ryan Enos and Jennifer Hochschild, 2020, Political Science Quarterly.
 Supporting Information and Replication Materials.

-The Tea Party and the 2012 Election, with Ronald Rapoport and Walter Stone, 2014, The State of the Parties: The Changing Role of Contemporary American Parties, 7th edition (pp. 157‐174).
+"The Tea Party and the 2012 Election," with Ronald Rapoport and Walter Stone, 2014, in The State of the Parties: The Changing Role of Contemporary American Parties, 7th edition (pp. 157‐174).
 Lanham, Maryland: Rowman & Littlefield.

 Robin Ghertner, Suzanne Macartney, and Meredith Dost.
 “The Fiscal Impact of Refugees and Aslyees at the Federal, State, and Local Levels from 2005-2019” (Feb 2024).
 HHS/ASPE.
 Link to report and research brief.
 Link to HHS press release.

-"Refugees' Experience Prior to Resettlement and Early Socioeconomic Integration in the U.S." with Robin Ghertner
+“Refugees’ Experience Prior to Resettlement and Early Socioeconomic Integration in the U.S.” with Robin Ghertner.

 “Spatial Inequality in Government Welfare Office Locations Across the U.S.”